SvenHerbers/FTMW_Binary_reader/README.md

 ### Example 1: A single Resonator .dat file
 This spectrum of O13CS is from the PARIS article published in Rev. Sci.
 Instrum.
 96, 054706 (2025) https://doi.org/10.1063/5.0256434
-The range parameter is set to **0.5 MHz**
+The range parameter is set to `rangeMHz = 0.5` MHz.
 The Readscan_and_plotscan_v09082025.py script loads a single file and creates an amplitude spectrum with no Kaiser window applied by default.
-To reproduce the article figure, run the script with `Kaiser=10.0` and apply a `tail_cut` of a few 100µs.
+To reproduce the article figure, run the script with `Kaiser=10.0` and apply a `tail_cut=400 ` of 400µs.
 Stick spectrum generation is enabled, while Doppler finder is disabled, producing a file listing individual Doppler components.
 The figure shows the resulting plot after running the script.
 Detected single lines are marked with red bars to help identify any missed lines for manual selection.
-The created ...SICKS_single.txt then contains the four lines and their intensities:
+The created ...STICKS_single.txt then contains the four lines and their intensities:
 ```
     1.212382531830416e+04   6.124389530491169e-02
     1.212383055321025e+04   1.091628013093178e-01